 The maximum size of an uploaded backup file is limited to 2Gb.

 The maximum allowed upload size is less than a backup file size.

-If a backup file size is larger than 2Gb:
+If the backup file size is more than 2Gb:

-- Upload this backup file using the command-line interface instructions from this KB article.
+- Upload this backup file using the command-line instructions from this KB article.

-If a backup file size is lower than 2Gb:
+If the backup file size is less than 2Gb: